Loading...

 • Manure sampling and analysis

-• Costs for implementing a practice that is new to the acres being applied for related to in-field nitrogen management, as recommended in a letter of support from a CCA or P.Ag. (see Documentation required with an application), including:
+• Costs for implementing a practice that is new to the acres proposed in the application, related to in-field nitrogen management, as recommended in a letter of support from a CCA or P.Ag. (see Documentation required with an application), including:

 • Custom application costs for additional passes for nutrient application later in the growing season